acbsp/bonafide.guru/en/contents.rst

 Madhya 24.331, commentary).

-Being a *sad-guru*\ **bona fide** spiritual master and occupying unique position Srila Prabhupada can initiate anyone regardless time, place and circumstances by means of His books, into which he has put his consent (siddha mantra).
+Being a *sad-guru*\ **bona fide** spiritual master and occupying unique position |SP| can initiate anyone regardless time, place and circumstances by means of His books, into which he has put his consent (siddha mantra).

 In conclusion Bhakta-das opens to us his small secret.
-A great luck came to him to actually see Srila Prabhupada in the summer of 1971 in Moscow on the Red square, opposite to the St. Basil's Cathedral.
+A great luck came to him to actually see |SP| in the summer of 1971 in Moscow on the Red square, opposite to the St. Basil's Cathedral.
 Prabhupada stood with small group of the people (two - three) and as Bhakta-das had understood they were going to make photos.
 Passing by with his friends